 If you have a complaint

-Letting us know you’re unhappy with the service you receive is the best way of ensuring that we have an opportunity of putting matters right for you and improving our service in future for you.
+Letting us know you’re unhappy with the service you receive is the best way of ensuring that we have an opportunity of putting matters right for you and improving our service in the future for you and all our customers.

 In the first instance you should raise your concern with the person or department you have been dealing with and they will endeavour to resolve your problem straight away.
 If you aren’t satisfied with the action they take you can make a formal complaint by contacting: